Can Syngonium Live in Water Permanently? I Tested It

 - Replace the water regularly and gently rinse the roots.

-- Avoid cold drafts or sudden temperature drops.
+- Avoid cold drafts or sudden temperature changes.

-- Check for pests (rare but possible) and wipe the leaves occasionally with a damp cloth.
+- Check for pests (rare, but still possible) and wipe the leaves occasionally with a damp cloth.

 Enhanced Growth and Vitality with Hydroponic Method

-Hydroponic Syngoniums often develop slightly smaller leaves than soil-grown ones, but the color and gloss are unmatched.
-The constant moisture also reduces stress on the plant, allowing it to focus energy on steady growth year-round.
+You may notice that the leaves are sometimes slightly smaller than those grown in soil, but the color and natural gloss are beautiful.
+The constant moisture also reduces stress on the plant, which allows it to grow steadily throughout the year.

 Reduced Soil-Borne Problems and Cleaner Plant Care